Chiquinho (footballer, born 2000): Wolverhampton Wanderers

 On 17 January 2022, Chiquinho joined Wolverhampton Wanderers on a three-and-a-half-year contract, for a reported fee of £2.9 million that could potentially rise to £4.2 million with add-ons.
 He made his debut on 5 February, which coincidentally was his 22nd birthday, replacing Leander Dendoncker late into a 1–0 home loss against Norwich City in the round of 32 of the FA Cup.
 His Premier League bow took place five days later, against Arsenal and again off the bench, in another defeat at Molineux Stadium by that scoreline.
 He claimed his first assist on 10 March, setting up Rúben Neves for the fourth goal in the 4–0 home rout of Watford.

 Chiquinho suffered a serious knee injury in a pre-season friendly with Burnley in July 2022.
 In summer 2023, he joined EFL Championship side Stoke City on loan for the season.
 However, he was recalled after only playing four matches, and shortly after moved to F.C.
 Famalicão in his country's top division also on loan.

 On 30 August 2024, Chiquinho moved to La Liga club RCD Mallorca on a one-year loan.

 Alverca

 Chiquinho returned to the Portuguese top division on 9 July 2025, signing a three-year deal with newly promoted F.C.
 Alverca.
+Shortly after his arrival, a calf injury sidelined him for several months.